 To combat the challenge, some schools have founded satellite locations in the countries where they see student demand, specifically in the Middle East and Asia, but that’s quite costly.
 Others – those focused on today’s students as well as the future scale of higher education – are capitalizing on the increasing acceptance of online education that will drive more adoption internationally as it penetrates the world.
 Currently, the global online higher education market is approximately 96 billion strong, expected to grow to 149 billion.
 That means it’s here to stay, but there’s still lots of room left for growth.

-As access to online learning continues to expand around the world, institutions will be able to harness the power of international students and expats not only to boost enrollment, but to improve their programs through the introduction of diversity of thought, geography, and workforce.
+As the access to online learning continues to expand around the world, institutions will be able to harness the power of international students and expand not only to boost enrollment, but to improve their programs through the introduction of diversity of thought, geography, and workforce.

 2. Online degree programs with a clinical component will grow most quickly

 Business and Education programs have driven much of the growth in online education to date.
 Currently, 40% of all MEd programs are offered online while the MBA has 54% of programs online.
 While there is still demand for these programs, their early adoption has led to high market saturation.